 Our target for this field trip was two historical sites in Alsace.
 One was the Oberlin Museum and the other was the Struthof Concentration Camp.
 I had been in the area of the Oberlin Museum before but not the Concentration Camp.
 I was surprised to find out therefore, as I looked on the map in preparation for the outing, that the two are only 10 kilometers away from each other…and that’s by extremely circuitous roads in the middle of the Vosges mountains.
 As the crow flies Google Earth claims that it’s only 5 kilometers between the two!

 But…they couldn’t be father apart from each other in what they commemorate…

 At the Oberlin Museum, the life and work of Johann Friedrich (Jean Frédéric or John Frederic) Oberlin is celebrated…and what a life it was.
 If you’re an American, you may have heard of Oberlin College in Oberlin, Ohio.
 Other than that, however, perhaps not…I hadn’t before I came here.
 Oberlin was a pioneer (in my opinion) of how to manifest the Kingdom of God on the earth…literally living the proclamation that Jesus is Lord of ALL.
-I quote portions of his life history found at this page on Oberlin College’s website…a good read (my emphases):
+I quote portions of his life history I found on an archive page on Oberlin College’s website (no longer live)…a good read (my emphases):